skeetio/learngraphql-lessons/1-basics/6-query-variables.md

 But, this is how to write it with the complete syntax.

 ~~~
-query getFewPosts() {
+query getFewPosts {
-  recentPosts: getRecentPosts(count: 10) {
+  recentPosts: recentPosts(count: 10) {
     title
   }
 }
 ~~~

 Here we used the `query` keyword and gave a name to the query.
 You can give any name you need.
-In the shorthand version, we simply ignored `query getFewPosts()` part from the complete syntax.
+In the shorthand version, we simply ignored `query getFewPosts` part from the complete syntax.

 > We need to write queries with the complete syntax to use query variables.